kgrid/koio/readme.md

 # KOIO
 This repository is for evolving, sharing, and managing the Knowledge Object Implementation Ontology (KOIO).
-KOIO formally defines the structure of Knowledge Objects.
+KOIO formally defines the structure of Knowledge Objects using linked data representations made available in OWL files.

 ## Knowledge Systems Laboratory